ubbn/aws-cloudformation-templates/README.md

-# aws-cloudformation-templates
+# About
-CloudFormation templates for provisioning AWS resources
+CloudFormation templates for provisioning most commonly used AWS resources